ZahirOSU/FPR_FNR_TRADEOFF/README.md

-# MACEst Notebooks
+# FPR FNR Tradeoff Module

-This directory contains notebooks that showcase MACEst for classification and regression.
+This directory contains notebooks that showcase FPR and FNR tradeoff  which responsible to adjust the base predictions to meet the client False Positives and False Negatives requirement based on the confidence threshold.
 To use the notebooks as intended, please make sure that you install the Python libraries in your virtual environment from the `../requirements.txt` and `../requirements_notebooks.txt` files.